-The purpose of the 2016 Incentive Award Plan is to promote the success and enhance the value of the Company by linking the personal interests of the directors, employees, and consultants of the Company and its subsidiaries to those of its shareholders and by providing such individuals with an incentive for outstanding performance to generate superior returns to its shareholders.
-The 2016 Incentive Award Plan is further intended to provide the Company with flexibility in its ability to motivate, attract, and retain the services of these individuals, upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.
+The purpose of the Third Amended and Restated WNS (Holdings) Limited 2016 Incentive Award Plan (the "Plan") is to promote the success and enhance the value of WNS (Holdings) Limited, a corporation organized under the laws of Jersey (the "Company"), by linking the personal interests of the members of the Board, Employees, and Consultants to those of Company shareholders and by providing such individuals with an incentive for outstanding performance to generate superior returns to Company shareholders.
+The Plan is further intended to provide flexibility to the Company in its ability to motivate, attract, and retain the services of members of the Board, Employees, and Consultants upon whose judgment, interest, and special effort the successful conduct of the Company's operation is largely dependent.